espnet/espnet/doc/espnet2_tutorial.md

 #### Decoder

 For the decoder, four types of blocks are available: stateless ('stateless'), RNN ('rnn'), MEGA ('mega') or RWKV ('rwkv').
-Contrary to the encoder, the parameters are shared across the blocks, meaning we only define define only one block here.
+Contrary to the encoder, the parameters are shared across the blocks, meaning we only define one block in the configuration.
 The type of the stack of blocks is defined by passing the corresponding type string to the parameter `decoder`.
-The internal parts are defined by the config `decoder_conf` containing the following -optional- parameters:
+The internal parts are defined through the field `decoder_conf` containing the following controlable parameters:

     decoder_conf:
       embed_size: Size of the embedding layer (int, default = 256).